-The one instance cited was a result of the funds not being distributed within the three day window.
-This was an oversight by the Financial Aid Office to timely post funds that were received by the business office on a Friday afternoon.
+The one instance cited was a result of the funds not being distributed within the three-day window.
+Due to and oversight by the Financial Aid Office, TEOG funds that were received by the AC Business Office on a Friday afternoon were not posted timely manner.